COMPANY CLOSURE SERVICES

 Notify Stakeholders and Financial Institutions

-It is important to inform all stakeholders, including vendors, clients, banks, and employees, about the closure.
-This ensures transparency and prevents future miscommunication.
-You should also close any active bank accounts to avoid misuse or unnecessary charges.
+Inform vendors, clients, banks, and employees, and ensure all bank accounts are closed to avoid misuse or unnecessary charges.

 Consequences of Not Winding Up Properly